JJSlabbert/iTilt-digital-hydrometer/README.md

 ![image](https://user-images.githubusercontent.com/38969599/132103481-0bb79940-bee6-423e-93d6-77c358820f9c.png)

+# CHANGE LOG

+v1.01

+1) Replace the CayenneMQTT library with ArduinoMqttClient.
+This new library avoids the long loop in CayenneMQTT.
+The average time it takes to connect to WiFi, publish data and go to deep sleep is now less than 5 seconds.
+2) Optimize code, WiFiManager custom params is only created if the portal will run
+3) The Polynomial Calibration Wizard is improved.
+Instructions to use results from sugar wash calculaters is included.

 # DISCLAIMER
 Do not load this firmware if you do not know what you are doing.
 This firmware over write what is on the iSpindel.
+It formats a File System (Called SPIFFS) on your EEPROM.
+If want to revert back to the iSpindel software, you need format your SPIFFS. by loading https://github.com/JJSlabbert/iTilt/blob/main/format_esp_fact_defaults.ino.ino.d1_mini.bin or running https://github.com/JJSlabbert/iTilt/blob/main/format_esp_fact_defaults.ino

+I do not take any responsibility for any damage caused.